Mostly Sunny with a High Near 86

 Today

-Mostly sunny, with a high near 86.
-Light and variable wind becoming west southwest 6 to 11 mph in the afternoon.
+Sunny, with a high near 86.
+Calm wind becoming east northeast 5 to 8 mph in the morning.

 Tonight

-Mostly clear, with a low around 52.
-West wind 6 to 10 mph becoming northeast after midnight.
+Mostly clear, with a low around 53.
+North wind 6 to 11 mph becoming east in the evening.

 Monday